jh3nd3rs0n/jargyle/README.md

 ```

-The following is the command line help for managing SOCKS5 users for username/password authentication (displayed when using the command line options `--socks5-users --help`):
+The following is the command line help for managing SOCKS5 users for username password authentication (displayed when using the command line options `--socks5-users --help`):

 ```